Mathías Corujo

 Mathías Corujo Díaz (born 8 May 1986) is a Uruguayan football manager and former player who played as either a right back or a midfielder.
-He is the current manager of Oriental.
+He is the current manager of Montevideo Wanderers.

-Career
+Playing career

 On 30 December 2019 it was confirmed, that Corujo had joined Paraguayan club Club Sol de América for the 2020 season on a free transfer, having been without club since August 2019.

+Managerial career

+On 3 June 2023, Corujo was presented as manager of Sportivo Bella Italia.
+On 30 December, he left the club to take over Segunda División side Oriental.

+On 13 December 2025, Corujo was appointed manager of Montevideo Wanderers in the top tier.

 International goals

 As of match played 13 June 2016.
 Uruguay score listed first, score column indicates score after each Corujo goal.